Relativity Space: Cape Canaveral LC-16

 In January 2019, Relativity Space announced that it won a competitive bidding process with the United States Air Force to build and operate Launch Complex 16 (LC-16) at Cape Canaveral Space Force Station in Florida.
 LC-16 has historical significance having been previously used by the US military to launch Titan and Pershing ballistic missiles.

-In April 2024, the company shared an update on the site that initial groundwork for the Terran R launch pad was complete with water line installation in progress.
+As of 2026, LC‑16 is undergoing significant upgrades to support Terran R, including construction of a horizontal integration facility, installation of propellant tank farms and water deluge systems, a flame diverter trench, and groundwork for additional pad support structures.

 Vandenberg Space Force Base Building 330

-In June 2020, Relativity Space announced it plans to develop a second launch pad at Vandenberg Space Force Base in California to launch payloads into polar orbits and Sun-synchronous orbits, including the Iridium satellite launches, between 2023 and 2030.
+In 2020, Relativity Space announced plans to develop a second launch pad at Vandenberg Space Force Base in California to launch payloads into polar orbits and Sun-synchronous orbits.